The Kost of Freedom

 When I was a university student, living in a kost was considered the ultimate freedom.
 You’re finally free to come and go whenever you want.
 You can hang out with your friends until dawn.
 Your boyfriends are free to visit you at any time, even late at night.
 You’re free to do as you like and a kost is usually designed to help you have fun.
 But once I was working, I had very little energy left for anything fun after hours.
 So I chose a place that would allow me to smoke my cigarettes in peace while spacing out staring at the ceiling, then fall asleep without anyone waking me until the next morning.

-I found a girls-only kost in the city centre.
-I’d spent my teenage years in Sidoarjo, an industrial centre half an hour’s drive from Surabaya.
+I found a girls-only kost in the city center.
+I’d spent my teenage years in Sidoarjo, an industrial center half an hour’s drive from Surabaya.
 I used to look on with envy at the facilities enjoyed by people in the big city.
 Sidoarjo, especially its western end where I lived, was untouched by proper infrastructure.
 There was no public park, no water fountain, or even safe roads.
 Living in my new kost felt like I was closer to civilization.
 Time to enjoy the fun and lifestyle I never experienced as a teenager.

 I had chosen a girls-only kost because I’d heard that many mixed-sex kost had been raided by Satpol PP, the municipal police.
 I didn’t want to spend all that money and still have to look over my shoulder all the time.
 Also, it’s not like I wanted to see my boyfriend every day.
 He could sleep in his own home.

 I laughed quietly.
 A sense of relief washed over me.
 If the fire spread, I would run to the garage, hop on my Honda Beat Sporty scooter that I bought on a 32-month instalment plan, and ride it somewhere safe.
 It was the only thing of value and worth saving that I had.
-I didn’t need to carry my TV, DVD player, or favourite vinyl records, because I had none of those.
+I didn’t need to carry my TV, DVD player, or favorite vinyl records, because I had none of those.
 Is this what they call a blessing in disguise?
 Inshallah, finally I had found the real meaning of freedom.

 The ‘ibu kost’ and her family, who also lived there, hardly ever engaged me in personal conversations.
 Every now and then my mother would come to visit and she would have long chats with her, but I never did.
 As an introvert, I was happy with the situation.
 I rarely talked to the other residents either.
 I only came out of my room to cook in the kitchen, throw my rubbish out, or pick up my packages.
 If the neighbours were talking about me behind my back, that was none of my business.
 No sweat off my back.